cosmicexplorer/deep-pokemon/README.md

 I don't like losing, so I turned to our machine overlords for help.
 Let's play Pokémon!

 *The Pokémon logos, characters, and game mechanics are intellectual property of Nintendo.
 This project investigates computational techniques to play an abstract, simulated version of the Pokémon battle system.
-This software is not an alternative in any way to the experience of playing the game.*
+This software cannot be used as an alternative to the experience of playing the game in any way.*

 *submitted as a final project for the Computational Economics course at Vanderbilt University, spring 2017*